w3c/web-advertising/README.md

 * [PARAKEET](https://github.com/microsoft/privacy-preserving-ads/blob/main/Parakeet.md) "Private and Anonymized Requests for Ads that Keep Efficacy and Enhance Transparency"
 * [SandPiper](https://github.com/carbondmp/sandpiper) "a privacy preserving method to define a secure context that allows data storage amongst a network of certified partners"
 * [Kitten Cluster](https://github.com/carbondmp/Kitten_Cluster) "Knitting Interconnected Technical Tenants Enumerating Nonconformities Coincidedly Labeling Unrelated Standards Towards Effective Remediation"
+* [GARUDA](https://darobin.github.io/garuda/) "Governance of Ad Requests by a Union of Diverse Actors" — This is a proposed governance model to make the trusted server (as found in other proposals) trusted without relying on technical mechanisms that may not exist at this time.